intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 to proscribe behavior in the interest of interoperability.

-## Extend Carefully

-Special attention needs to be paid to the design of protocol extensibility.
-An extension framework [RFC6709] can be the source of significant variation in implementations if it is poorly designed, but a well designed extension framework can relieve pressure on protocol maintainers.

-A protocol extension point carries both cost and risk.
-It is better to remove extension options than to risk providing an extension mechanism with unknown or uncertain characteristics.

-Version negotiation is perhaps the most critical extensibility point for any protocol, and even protocol extensions.
-Version negotiation provides an option of last resort for any shortfalls in any originally conceived extensibility: changes that can't be accommodated within the protocol can be addressed by revising the entire protocol.
-A protocol that includes robust provisions for its own eventual replacement always has at least one option available to address even the most intractable of maintenance problems.

 ## Implementations Are Ultimately Responsible

 Implementers are encouraged to expose errors immediately and prominently in addition to what a specification mandates.

 Exposing errors is particularly important for early implementations of a protocol.
-If existing deployed implementations generate errors in response to divergent behaviour, then new implementations will be able to detect and correct flaws quickly.
+If preexisting implementations generate errors in response to divergent behaviour, then new implementations will be able to detect and correct flaws quickly.

-An implementer that discovers a scenario that is not covered by the specification does the community a greater service by generating a fatal error.
+An implementer that discovers a scenario that is not covered by the specification does the community a greater service by generating a fatal error than by attempted to interpret and adapt.
+Hiding errors can cause long-term problems.
-Hiding error scenarios does significant long-term damage to a protocol.
 Ideally, specification shortcomings are taken to protocol maintainers.

-This guidance does not demand slavish and unreasoning adherence.
-Protocol designers are capable of determining that a particular problem requires tolerance.
-However, capturing that decision in a specification is critical to avoid later issues.
+Unreasoning strictness can be detrimental.
+Protocol designers and implementers expected to exercise judgment in determining what level of strictness is ultimately appropriate.
+In every case, documenting the decision to deviate from what is specified can avoid later issues.

 ## Protocol Maintenance is Important

-Protocol designers are encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
-If protocol implementations are simultaneously less tolerant of variation and less extensible, protocol maintenance becomes critical.
+Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
+If protocol implementations are less tolerant of variation, protocol maintenance becomes critical.
+Good extensibility [RFC6709] can relieve some of the pressure on maintenance.

-Being responsive to community needs demands an ongoing commitment to improving a protocol.
-That means both addressing specification bugs and a willingness to consider the addition of features.
-Outright rejection of a feature can force requesters to explore ad-hoc protocol changes.
-A poorly designed ad-hoc change can do significant harm to interoperability if the change proves to be successful.

 # IANA Considerations